To grieve is to be human.

 What happens when you change your emotions?

-I now come back to my opening question: Do you want to stop grieving, or do you want to cry on an empathetic shoulder?
-Matching items are, “How long do you want to grieve” and “How long do you think you should grieve?”
+I now come back to my opening question: Do you want to stop grieving, or do you want to share it, to cry on an empathetic shoulder?
+Your answer to this question will determine whether you will want to take advantage of what is on this site.
+Matching questions are, “How long do you want to grieve” and “How long do you think you should grieve?”.

 What the experts advise?